dnoci001/Kaggle_RPS/README.md

 # Kaggle_RPS
 Kaggle's Rock Papper Scissors Competition

-The goal of the competition is to create an agent that will compete against other agents playing Rock Paper Scissors.
+The goal of the competition is to create an agent that will compete against other agents playing Rock Paper Scissors(RPS).
-Each round we will have a few hundred milliseconds to predict our opponent's next move.

-Due to time constraints we will be exploring classical ML models.
-Ideally we will have a model that is predictive of our opponent and opaque to predictions from our opponent.

 # Model
-A nice middle ground was found to be an implimentation of Extra Trees where the opponenets predicted move was then sampleed from np.choice weighted by the predicted probabilites of the Extra Trees model.
+The ideal model is both predictive of our opponent and opaque to predictions from our opponent.

+Extra Trees was found to give good probabily distribution for opponents moves.
+The predicted probabilites where then used as weights to sample a predicted move from np.choice, this provided the nessecary element of opaqueness to our model.